TUM-DAML/gemnet_pytorch/README.md

 # GemNet: Universal Directional Graph Neural Networks for Molecules

-Reference implementation in PyTorch of the GemNet model proposed in the paper:
+Reference implementation in PyTorch of the geometric message passing neural network (GemNet).
+You can find its [TensorFlow 2 implementation in another repository](https://github.com/TUM-DAML/gemnet_tf).
+GemNet is a model for predicting the overall energy and the forces acting on the atoms of a molecule.
+It was proposed in the paper:

 **[GemNet: Universal Directional Graph Neural Networks for Molecules](https://www.in.tum.de/daml/gemnet/)**
 by Johannes Klicpera, Florian Becker, Stephan Günnemann